gr8b/zabbix-module-uitwix/README.md

 - Allow users to change the background color of tags when the tag string or tag value string matches a specific value.
 - Include user-defined CSS on a specific action page or on every page.
 See [examples](#examples) section.
 - Syntax highlight for javascript and css fields:
-  - item and item prototype fields: script, browser_script, preprocessing parameters
+  - item and item prototype fields: script, browser script, JSON preprocessing parameter

 ### Video